Snitkin-Lab-Umich/Nanosake/README.md

 ```

-> Ensure you have succesfully cloned Nanosake.
+> Ensure you have successfully cloned Nanosake.
 Type `ls` and you should see the newly created directory **_Nanosake_**.
 Move to the newly created directory.

 ```